Skip Navigation

 Of course, some students find white/pink/brown noise more irritating than “regular” noise.

-Any student facing hearing challenges strong enough to qualify with a hearing impairment will be assigned a Teacher for the Deaf and Hard-of-Hearing (TDHH) who will provide equipment and services, such as a personal FM system (i.e., they are also a primary person whom you would ask for help).
+Any student facing hearing challenges strong enough to qualify with a hearing impairment will be assigned a Teacher for the Deaf and Hard-of-Hearing (TDHH) who will provide equipment and services, such as a personal DM system (i.e., they are also a primary person whom you would ask for help).

 Taction (Touch)